EstherPlomp/ELIXIR-EXCELERATE-TtT/TtT_session_3.md

 <a name="design"></a>
 ## Training materials: sharing and making re-use possible

-**Description**: This sequence raises the awareness of the amount of work and time needed to create training materials (preparing the course content), the importance of sharing and reusing training materials, and of some of the current training repositories.

-**Keywords**: training materials, repositories

-**Learning objective**: Develop an awareness of the workload needed to create training materials, create a routine of sharing and profiting from shared training materials.

-**Learning outcome**: Be able to identify training materials that exist already, and develop a routine of sharing training materials.

-**Introduction**
-Training materials developed ahead for a specific training event have a survival issue.
-If they reflect too much of a connection to other parts of the event they tend to lose autonomy.
-It also happens that true autonomy is not there if the materials are used out of the original environment, for example slides may not work without a narration (audio).
-Designing and producing quality training materials (presentations, exercises, support texts, instructions, worked results, etc.) involve a lot of work.
-It is a pity not to make specific efforts to create them with autonomy (self-sufficiency) in mind.
-They should be properly stored (and backed-up) and made available in referenceable public repositories such as GOBLET, TeSS and GitHub.

 <a name="repositories"></a>
 ###  Training materials repositories and resources: GOBLET, TeSS, GitHub, etc.
 With sharing and [FAIR](https://fair-dom.org/) principles in mind, GOBLET (the Global Organisation for Bioinformatics Learning Education and Training)  has pioneered a public repository within a [training Portal](http://mygoblet.org/training-portal) in 2014  where a significant amout of training materials has already been deposited.